 - Work with your local health department to promote physical activity.

 - So that children who live further away can participate and to reduce traffic congestion at school, designate an area for parents to Park and Walk.

-- Student walkers and cyclists collect “stamps” for “passports” which are redeemed for pencils, pencil cases and other small gifts.
+- Student walkers and cyclists collect “stamps” for “passports” which are redeemed for pencils, pencil cases

 - Provide an area where children can store wet walking shoes and change into dry ones.

 - Create a student “Walk to School Committee” responsible for calculating, posting and announcing statistics about the number of walkers, miles walked or any other related goals.

 - Create a “5-minute Walking Zone” around the school.
 Assign students the task of measuring and promoting it.